sofvanh/mosaic-labs-website/posts/habermas-machine.md

 Initial Phase
 -------------

 Participants submit their opinions, and a group statement is chosen.
 In this case the HM (SFT + RM) produces the winning statement.
 The statement, while acknowledging the possible benefits of compulsory voting, seems to side primarily against it.
-Curiously, rather than just summarizing the human opinions, the HM offers a novel compromise position (not brought up by any of the participants), that the government should invest in non-compulsory methods of increasing turnout instead.
+Curiously, rather than just summarizing the human opinions, the **HM offers a novel compromise position** (not brought up by any of the participants), that the government should invest in non-coercive methods of increasing turnout instead.

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/5cf23132f2252916a69f3cc7ef6817334e6e47d1abfc7526.png)